SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

   ![x509 fingerprint](resources/readme/azureclientx509fingerprint.png)

-   Copy the fingerprint hexadecimal number with 40 length [considering SHA1 type] and remove the **':'** from the fingerprint and the end result should look as below:
+   Copy the fingerprint hexadecimal number with 40 length [considering SHA1 type] and remove the **':'** from the fingerprint.
+The end result should look as follows:

   `E2927BCA4BEBB41DE54DCCDE3148AE6AD8D175C8`